Global Markets - Business

 Interest Rate Markets

 - Interest Rate Markets (IRM), as the name signifies, handles the portfolio of interest rate instruments for the Bank.
 This primarily includes managing investments for regulatory requirements like CRR and SLR, and deploying Bank's funds in various interest rate instruments for generating profits.
 The instruments we invest in vary from money market instruments like Commercial Papers (CPs), Certificates of Deposits (CDs) and T-Bills to dated Government Securities (G-Secs) and State Development Loans (SDLs).
 In addition, we also invest in Corporate Bonds issued by financially sound Indian companies.
-Activity at IRM desk is broadly divided into two desks – SLR and non-SLR
+Activity at IRM desk is broadly divided into three desks – SLR, non-SLR and IRD.

 - The SLR desk can be further divided based on its various functions like CRR product management, investment in dated G-Secs, investment in money market instruments, etc.